eklitzke/scribl/README.md

 be able to use it with memcached; if that's successful it can be used in more web-stack services.

+You are strongly recommended to look in the `examples` directory, which gives a concrete example demonstrating how one would use scribl in a real program, and why it's useful.

 Currently scribl is in a pre-alpha state, and is only useful for building trivial demonstration programs.